 The Collaborative Program embraces these elements throughout its administrative schedule (Section 8.0).
 Common needs across the natural resource management community of the Middle Rio Grande are assessed regularly via engagement with the SAMC.
 The SAMC considers the needs and challenges of each signatory organization, and uses scientific evidence to design management-relevant recommendations that meet the Collaborative Program's objectives.
-In addition, annual evaluation of the objectives ensures activities are aligned to address current management needs and changing hydrologic conditions, while the biennial science evaluation aligns the objectives with evolving critical scientific uncertainties.
-Impartial prioritization of research efforts is based on the level of scientific impact, timeliness, and relevance to management needs.
+In addition, annual evaluation of the objectives ensures activities are aligned to address current management needs and changing hydrologic conditions, while the biennial science evaluation aligns the objectives with evolving critical scientific impact, timeliness, and relevance to management needs.
 This prioritization, along with tracking and synthesis of new findings, is carried out primarily through the use of the SAMIS, with input from the SAMC and approval by the EC.